Well-Architected Framework

 Data lifecycle management policies help organizations automatically manage cloud storage costs, meet compliance requirements, and secure sensitive data.
 Using infrastructure as code tools like Terraform, you can define, version, and apply lifecycle rules across AWS S3, Google Cloud Storage, and Azure Blob Storage.

-Benefits of automated data lifecycle policies
+Why automate data lifecycle policies

 Automate policy management with infrastructure as code